-The Company was awarded two stars from GRESB for 2022 and improved its score to 67 (peer group average 62) from the score of 65 recorded in 2021.
+The Company was awarded two stars from GRESB for 2023, maintaining its score of 67 (peer group average 65).

-A large portion of the GRESB score relates to data coverage; due to the high percentage of assets with tenant procured utilities, the Company does not score as well as funds with a smaller holding of single-let assets.
+A large portion of the GRESB score relates to data coverage.
+Due to the high percentage of single-let assets with tenant procured utilities, the Company does not score as well as funds with a larger holding of managed multi-let assets.